aleksandarLazic1998/TypeScript-Sorting/README.md

 ## Usage:

--The app will check if the data is: 1.
+- The app will check if the data is: 1.
 Array of numbers, 2.
 String or 3.
 Linked List and sort it with Buble Sort Algorithm